Wondering if there are mosquitoes in St Lucia?

 Are Bugs a Problem in St Lucia?

-Mosquitoes are your biggest concern but if you take some basic precautions (more on this later) then you shouldn’t have any issues.
+Mosquitoes are definitely your biggest concern but if you take some basic precautions then you shouldn’t have any issues.

 If you wear a good insect repellent every day then you’ll likely not even notice the mosquitoes at all.

-As well as mosquitoes, other insects that are present in St Lucia include sand flies, moths, beetles, ants, flies and spiders.
+As well as mosquitoes, there are other insects present on the island including sand flies, moths, beetles, ants, flies and spiders.

-You’ll likely see the odd insect here and there (as you will in any tropical location) however it’s definitely manageable.
+You’ll likely see some insects in St Lucia (as you will in any tropical location) however it’s definitely manageable.

 There are other potential animals that you might encounter on your trip to St Lucia like spiders and snakes (but these are rare).

-Yes, you need to use mosquito repellent in St Lucia to prevent mosquito bites.
+You definitely need to wear mosquito repellent whilst in St Lucia to prevent mosquito bites.

-The best mosquito repellent for St Lucia is the Repel Sportsmen 40% DEET.
+The best mosquito repellent I’ve used is the Repel Sportsmen 40% DEET.
 This repellent is my holy grail as the bugs just don’t even come near you.
+I wore it every day in St Lucia and wasn’t bitten even once!

 Bugs, like mosquitoes, can spread several diseases if they happen to bite you whilst you’re on vacation in St Lucia.